places-workshop/2023/cfp.md

   * **Talk proposals** with a maximum length of **2 pages** (with no restriction on bibliography or appendices, which the reviewers are not required to read).
-Talk proposal may present ongoing work, as well as work already published elsewhere.
+Talk proposals may present ongoing work, as well as work already published elsewhere.
 Accepted talk proposals will be presented at the workshop, but will not appear in the PLACES proceedings.